rlugojr/linkurious-enterprise-manual/administrate/search-index.md

 ### Change the list of searchable properties

-Go to the Data administration dashboard.
+Open the Data administration dashboard, then scroll down to the **Node properties** section.
 Check the properties that can be searchable.

 ![](admin-data-nodes-properties.png)